gitbrent/PptxGenJS/README.md

 ```javascript
 pptx.setTitle('PptxGenJS Sample Export');
 ```
-Setting the Layout: (Layout applied to every Slide in the Presentation)
+Setting the Layout (layout is applied to every Slide in the Presentation):
 ```javascript
 pptx.setLayout('LAYOUT_WIDE');
 ```